Craft and Execute Your Rollout Strategy

 First, direct your users to Trailhead!
 To help get your users up to speed, we’ve put together two learning experiences for them to use.

-Depending on how customized your user interface is or how complex your processes are, you may also want to conduct end user training.
+Depending on how customized your user interface is or how complex your processes are, you may also want to conduct your own end user training.
+Download the enablement pack for a customizable training deck that you can use.

 When you’re developing your training plan, consider these questions: